drBenway/pixi-vn-wiki/start/labels.md

 GameStepManager.closeCurrentLabel()
 ```

-## Clase all labels
+## Close all labels

 To close all labels you must execute the `GameStepManager.closeAllLabels()` function.
-If you call this function and after that you don't call any label, the game will end.
+**If you call this function and after that you don't call any label, the game will block.** After closing all labels you should call a [label for manage the end of the game](#how-manage-the-end-of-the-game).

 ```typescript
 GameStepManager.closeAllLabels()